petrixh/ccapp/README_MINIKUBE.md

 7. Modify your pom.xml and add the dependency...

 8. if you're doing this before actual release change the version of `control-center-start` to `1.0-SNAPSHOT` as that seems to be published somewhere
-9. *Running locally* On the cluster this is somehow injectec, but if you want to run it locally from now on, in your `Application.java` class, add a new bean for the ControlCenterI18nProperties:
+9. *Running locally:* On the cluster this is somehow injected, but if you want to run it locally from now on, in your `Application.java` class, add a new bean for the ControlCenterI18nProperties:

 ```
     @Bean